lcalisto/qgis-finddataset-plugin/README.md

-# qgis-finddataset-plugin

-# Welcome to FindDataset's documentation!
+# Welcome to FindDataset's plugin documentation!
 ============================================

 ## What is **FindDataset** plugin?